*Placement of products on this page in no way constitutes an endorsement, express or implied, of any product, service, or company by the IETF.

 The second book in the series, Carina and her Bionic Grampa (working title), is in progress and continues to portray the true story about Kirk “Shaky Paws” Hall’s journey with PD and ET.
 The story is intended to provide a comfortable and safe setting through which parents and grandparents may talk about more advanced tremor symptoms with their children and grandchildren.
 Buy it now.

-Many items are available through Amazon.com.
-Access Amazon.com through the IETF website link so that a portion of the purchase price is donated back to the IETF by Amazon.
+Many items are available on Amazon.
+Access Amazon through AmazonSmiles.com so that a portion of your purchase price is donated back to the IETF.

 Caregiver Products.com – Another on-line destination for adaptive technology.